-Rather than buy a new laptop you can buy a wireless adapter – from as little as £10 – that plugs into a USB port.
+Remember that your devices also need to support these newer Wi-Fi standards.
+But rather than buy a new laptop you can buy a USB wireless adapter – from as little as £10 – that plugs into a USB port.
 You can also add a new wireless adapter inside a desktop PC’s case or via a PC Card slot, but good luck trying that with a Mac!
-Check out our round up of the Best 802.11ac USB Wi-Fi adaptors.
+Check out our round up of the Best 802.11ac USB Wi-Fi adapters.

 A mesh network is two or more routers that work together to provide much wider Wi-Fi coverage than a single router can ever deliver.
 It replaces your existing router’s Wi-Fi, and is pretty simple to set up.

 You attach one of the units from a mesh Wi-Fi kit to a spare network port on your router, and it creates a new Wi-Fi network to which all your Wi-Fi gadgets connect.

 Then you place the second (and third if required) mesh device somewhere else in your house - usually on another floor.
 The devices all talk to each other and create a single super Wi-Fi network that’s both strong and fast across your entire home.